-How to Rotate Axis Labels in ggplot2 (With Examples)
+How to Easily Rotate Axis Labels in ggplot2 for Clearer Visualizations

-You can use the following syntax to rotate axis labels in a ggplot2 plot:
+You can use the following syntax to rotate axis labels in a ggplot2 plot.
+Pay close attention to the parameters controlling the rotation and alignment:

 p + theme(axis.text.x = element_text(angle = 45, vjust = 1, hjust=1))

-The following step-by-step example shows how to use this syntax in practice.
+The following step-by-step example demonstrates how to implement this critical syntax in a practical data visualization scenario using the R programming language.

 #create data frame